epylkkan/devops-with-kubernetes_hy2021/part3/3.04/README.md

 GitHub Actions need to be manually run (on workflow_dispatch:) in order to deploy new backend / frontend / wiki in the namespace "todo"

+Namespace "todo" is created in advance.
+Database and loadbalancer are launcehed as described below.

-$ kubectl create namespace todo (new namespace is created in advance)
+$ kubectl create namespace todo

 See, the pictures

+<h4>Database and loadbalancer</h4>

+echo -n 'todo' | base64 results to 'dG9kbw=='   # db password is 'todo'

+./3.04/postgre:  kubectl apply -k .

+./3.04:  kubectl apply -f manifests/loadbalancer.yaml